jollygoodjacob/STARFM/README.md

 - A synthetic high-resolution image at time t2: F_t2

 ### Credit / References
-The STARFM algorithm used herein was modified from scripts developed by Mileva et al. 2018.
+The STARFM algorithm used herein was modified from scripts developed by Mileva et al. 2018 for use in Python.
+The STARFM algorithm, first written in C, was published by Guo et al. 2006.

+F. Gao, J. Masek, M. Schwaller, F. Hall.
+On the blending of the Landsat and MODIS surface reflectance : Predicting daily Landsat surface reflectance.
+IEEE Transactions on Geoscience and Remote Sensing, 44 (8) (2006), pp. 2207-2218

 Mileva, N., Mecklenburg, S. & Gascon, F. (2018).
 New tool for spatiotemporal image fusion in remote sensing - a case study approach using Sentinel-2 and Sentinel-3 data.
 In Bruzzone, L. & Bovolo, F. (Eds.), SPIE Proceedings Vol. 10789: Image and Signal Processing for Remote Sensing XXIV.
 Berlin, Germany: International Society for Optics and Photonics. doi: 10.1117/12.2327091; https://doi.org/10.1117/12.2327091